Overcoming and Growing From Setbacks

 - Get enough sleep and exercise, and learn to manage stress.
 When you take care of your mind and body, you're better able to cope effectively with challenges in your life.
 Develop a good sleep routine, try out a new exercise or use physical relaxation techniques, like deep breathing or meditation.

 - Practice thought awareness .
 Resilient people don't let negative thoughts derail their efforts.
 Instead, they consistently practice positive thinking.
 Also, "listen" to how you talk to yourself when something goes wrong – if you find yourself making statements that are permanent, pervasive or personalized, correct these thoughts in your mind.

 - Practice Cognitive Restructuring to change the way that you think about negative situations and bad events.

 - Learn from your mistakes and failures.
 Every mistake has the power to teach you something important; so don't stop searching until you've found the lesson in every situation.
 Also, make sure that you understand the idea of "post-traumatic growth" – often people find that crisis situations, such as a job loss or the breakdown of a relationship, allow them to re-evaluate their lives and make positive changes.

 - Choose your response.
 Remember, we all experience bad days and we all go through our share of crises.
 But we have a choice in how we respond; we can choose to react negatively or in a panic, or we can choose to remain calm and logical to find a solution.
 Your reaction is always up to you.

 - Maintain perspective.
 Resilient people understand that, although a situation or crisis may seem overwhelming in the moment, it may not make that much of an impact over the long-term.
 Try to avoid blowing events out of proportion.

-- If you don't already, learn to set SMART, effective personal goals – it's incredibly important to set and achieve goals, and to learn from your experiences.
+- If you don't already, learn to set SMART, effective personal goals – it's incredibly important to set and achieve goals that match your values , and to learn from your experiences.